Mykonos New Port vs Old Port: Which One You Need

 • Most cruise ships

 It has ticket offices, parking, car-rental desks, cafés and a taxi rank.
 Arrive with time to spare in peak season — the port gets busy and boarding for big ferries closes well before departure.
+If you're still deciding between a boat and a plane to the mainland, compare options in our Mykonos to Athens: ferry or flight guide.

 Old Port — small boats only